Harish-Kurla-Shankarareddy/medsam2-segmentation-safety-analysis/README.md

 ![PyTorch](https://img.shields.io/badge/PyTorch-DeepLearning-red)
 ![Medical Imaging](https://img.shields.io/badge/Medical-AI-green)

+---

 ## Abstract

 Prompt-based medical segmentation models such as MedSAM2 rely on user-provided inputs (e.g., bounding boxes or points) to guide segmentation.
 However, the robustness of these models to small variations in prompts remains an important concern for real-world clinical deployment.

 In this project, we conduct a systematic robustness analysis of MedSAM2 using the Medical Segmentation Decathlon (MSD) Spleen CT dataset.
-We introduce prompt jitter experiments where bounding box prompts are randomly perturbed to simulate annotation variability.
-The impact of prompt perturbations is evaluated using multiple metrics including Dice score, false positive voxels, false negative voxels, Hausdorff distance (HD95), and worst-slice Dice.
+We introduce **prompt jitter experiments**, where bounding box prompts are randomly perturbed to simulate annotation variability.

-In addition to average performance metrics, we analyze tail-risk behavior by identifying worst-performing slices within 3D volumes.
-We further explore uncertainty estimation through prompt perturbation ensembles to highlight segmentation regions with unstable predictions.
+We evaluate performance using multiple metrics:

+- Dice score
+- False Positive voxels
+- False Negative voxels
+- Hausdorff Distance (HD95)
+- Worst-slice Dice (tail-risk metric)

+Additionally, we analyze **uncertainty estimation** using prompt perturbation ensembles.

-Our experiments show that MedSAM2 remains robust to small prompt perturbations but exhibits significant degradation in segmentation accuracy under larger perturbations, particularly in boundary regions.
-These findings highlight the importance of robustness evaluation and uncertainty-aware analysis for reliable deployment of prompt-based medical segmentation models.
+Results show that MedSAM2 is robust to small prompt variations but exhibits significant degradation under large perturbations, especially near object boundaries.

-Robustness and failure analysis of **MedSAM2 medical image segmentation** using **prompt jitter experiments** on the **Medical Segmentation Decathlon (MSD) Spleen CT dataset**.

-This project evaluates how sensitive MedSAM2 is to small variations in bounding box prompts and analyzes segmentation performance using multiple metrics including Dice score, false positives, false negatives, Hausdorff distance, and worst-slice Dice.

 ---

-# Project Overview
+## Project Overview

-MedSAM2 is a promptable segmentation model for 3D medical images based on the Segment Anything Model (SAM2).
-It allows segmentation using prompts such as bounding boxes or points.
+MedSAM2 is a prompt-based segmentation model derived from the Segment Anything Model (SAM2), designed for 3D medical imaging.

-However, prompt-based segmentation systems can be sensitive to slight changes in prompts.

 This project investigates:

-- robustness of MedSAM2 segmentation
+- robustness of segmentation under prompt perturbations
-- effect of bounding box perturbations
-- segmentation failure modes
+- failure modes in 3D medical segmentation
-- worst-slice segmentation errors
+- tail-risk behavior using worst-slice Dice
-- uncertainty estimation from prompt perturbations
+- uncertainty estimation from prompt ensembles

-The experiments are conducted using the **MSD Spleen CT dataset**.
+Experiments are conducted on the **MSD Spleen CT dataset**.

 ---

-# Experiment Pipeline
+## Experiment Pipeline

 ```
 CT Volume
    ↓
-Preprocessing (CT windowing)
+CT Windowing
+   ↓
+Key Slice Selection
    ↓
 Bounding Box Prompt
    ↓